 It is very normal to feel upset or have trouble sleeping after one of these traumatic events.
 However, if the symptoms persist after a few months, then you may have PTSD.
 This mental condition is not a sign of weakness and it can happen to anyone.
 There are a number of factors, such as previous exposure, stress, and even age might cause someone to have a propensity to develop PTSD.

-Some of symptoms might include flashbacks, nightmares, hyper-vigilance, anger, depression, guilt, irritability, a tendency toward avoidance and isolation.
+Some of the symptoms might include flashbacks, nightmares, hyper-vigilance, anger, depression, guilt, irritability, a tendency toward avoidance and isolation.
 Some of the problems associated with PTSD might include problems with relationships, drugs, alcohol, anxiety, hopelessness, and even chronic pain.

-Obviously, with these symptoms and problems, many people with PTSD find it difficult to work a full time job on a regular and consistent basis.
+Obviously, with these symptoms and problems, many people with PTSD find it difficult to work a full-time job on a regular and consistent basis.

 Getting Social Security Disability for PTSD